ietf-wg-acme/acme/draft-ietf-acme-acme.md

 The "JWK\_Thumbprint" step indicates the computation specified in {{!RFC7638}}, using the SHA-256 digest [FIPS180-4].
-As noted in JWA {{!RFC7518}} any prepended zero octets in the JWK object MUST be stripped before doing the computation.
+As noted in JWA {{!RFC7518}} any prepended zero octets in the fields of a JWK object MUST be stripped before doing the computation.

 As specified in the individual challenges below, the token for a challenge is a string comprised entirely of characters in the URL-safe base64 alphabet.